MomentsInGraphics/path_tracer/README.md

 **Important:** The current working directory has to be the directory containing this README.md.
 If anything goes wrong, there should be an informative error message on stdout.

-Camera controls use WASD for horizontal movement, QE to move down/up and control/shift to adjust the speed.
-F1 toggles the UI, F2 toggles v-sync, F3/F4 are quicksave/quickload, F5 reloads shaders, holding F6 disables sample accumulation and F10/F11/F12 store screenshots to data in various formats.
+Camera controls use WASD for horizontal movement, QE to move down/up, right mouse button to rotate the camera and control/shift to adjust the speed.
+F1 toggles the UI, F2 toggles v-sync, F3/F4 are quicksave/quickload, F5 reloads shaders, holding F6 disables sample accumulation and F10/F11/F12 store screenshots to the data folder using hdr/png/jpg as format.